Climate change: Five things we have learned from the IPCC report

 The bad news: No matter what we do, the seas will continue to rise

-In the past, the IPCC has been criticised for being way too conservative when it came to assessing the risk of sea level rise.
+In the past, the IPCC has been criticised for being way too conservative when it came to assessing the risk of sea-level rise.
 A lack of clear research saw previous reports exclude the potential impacts of the melting of the Greenland and Antarctic ice sheets.

 Not this time.